 When and Where?

-In 2024 the Rubber Ducky Race takes place on Sunday, October 20th.
+This year, the Rubber Ducky Race takes place on Sunday, October 20th.

 The Rubber Ducky Race starts and finishes at the corner of Joe Sakic Way and Sperling Avenue.
 The nearest parking lot is along Sperling Avenue between Joe Sakic Way and Sprott Street in Burnaby.

-To get to the venue from the Trans-Canada Highway, turn north onto Kensington Avenue.
-Then turn right on Sprott Street (just before the CG Brown Memorial Pool and Bill Copeland Sports Centre).
+To get to the venue from the Trans-Canada Highway, turn north onto Kensington Avenue, then turn right on Sprott Street (just before the CG Brown Memorial Pool and Bill Copeland Sports Centre).
 If you miss the turnoff you can also turn right on Joe Sakic Way at the end of the Sports Centre complex and then head down Sperling.

 Registration Prices

-• 5 km – $50 to $65
+- 5 km – $50 to $65

-• 7 mile – $55 to $70
+- 7 mile – $55 to $70

-• Half marathon – $65 to $80
+- Half marathon – $65 to $80

 Other Rubber Ducky Race Details

 At the event there is usually a bag drop off station where you can leave your bags and extra clothes.
-This is a great service because you’ll want to dress warm first thing in the morning but then won’t want to run in all your clothes.
+This is a great service because you’ll want to dress warm first thing in the morning but won’t want to run in all your clothes.

 Rubber Ducky Race Video